 Gruyères, Switzerland: a beautiful medieval village

 You may have heard about Gruyères, one of the most delicious Swiss cheeses.
-But Gruyères is also a charming medieval town, at the heart of the region where the cheese origins.
+But Gruyères is also a charming medieval town in Switzerland, at the heart of the region where the cheese origins.
 Actually, Gruyères is regarded as one of the most beautiful villages in Switzerland.

 Surrounded by the gentle slopes of the Pre-alps and overlooking the verdant valley, Gruyères is idyllic and, without a doubt, picture-perfect.
 Strolling along the main road is like walking in a fairytale town.
 The neat and well-kept houses are charming.
 The flowers decorating the balconies look like sprinkles of colors on a canvas.